uboslinux/ubos-docs/sphinx/developers/manifest/info.rst

 ------------

 The info section in a :doc:`../ubos-manifest` is optional but recommended.
-It contains user-friendly, localized information about the app or accessory.
+It contains user-friendly, localized information about the :term:`App` or :term:`Accessory`.
 Here is an example:

 .. code-block:: json